simon-katz/cider-indentation-messing-up-with-cljs-sibling/README.md

 - When you have a CLJ REPL, evaluate the contents of the `acme.frontend.app` namespace.

 - Reindent the whole namespace.
   - Observe that nothing changes (or, if you're repeating this step, that the indentation returns to the original).
-The indentation here is good.

 - Run `M-x cider-connect-sibling-cljs`.
   - Choose `shadow` in response to "Select ClojureScript REPL type".